suryak02/RAG-chatbot-system/docs/QUICKSTART.md

 ## Notes
 - Secrets are not committed: `.env.local` is git‑ignored.
 - The vector store is in‑memory for fast demos.
 For production, you’d swap in a managed vector DB and add auth.
+ - Audio: short clips only via Azure Speech.
+Video and long‑form audio are not supported in this demo to keep costs predictable.